 Unfortunately, many cerebral palsy birth injuries are entirely preventable.
 When mistakes are made before or during delivery, and an innocent child suffers, parents have the right to seek financial restitution through the courts.
 Legal compensation can be used to help offset the significant costs of raising a child with cerebral palsy.

 If doctors, midwives or delivery room staff failed to detect signs of fetal distress, or deviated from accepted standards of care, they may be held liable for damages to pay for medical expenses, pain and emotional suffering, and loss of future earning potential.
 Here at Salamati Law, we understand the sensitive and emotionally-charged nature of birth injury litigation, and offer personalized, compassionate support.
-To discuss your case with a California cerebral palsy birth injury lawyer, we invite you to reach out for a free case review.
+To discuss your case with a compassionate birth injury lawyer in Los Angeles, we invite you to reach out for a free case review.

 A cerebral palsy diagnosis means a lifetime of special needs, physical therapy, and expensive medical treatments that many families are ill-equipped to afford.
 If you suspect that your child’s health problems were caused by hospital negligence, Salamati Law is poised to help.